brown-band/website/pages/scripts/2019-2020/fall/dartmouth.md

 :sd[Band forms Favorite Form and plays Favorite Song.]

 France also has cats.
 I LOVE fat cats!!!! (chuckle) Chonky.
 There is a cat in the woods.
 For some people, the cat is easy to see.
-Others don't see it at all.
+Others don’t see it at all.
 Some people say the cat is tame.
-Others say it's vicious and dangerous.
-Since no one can really be sure who's right, isn't it smart to be as strong as the cat?
+Others say it’s vicious and dangerous.
+Since no one can really be sure who’s right, isn’t it smart to be as strong as the cat?
 If there is a cat.\
 Watch now as the Band visits the town neighboring La Croix, France and plays Fire Cat Bear.

 :sd[Band forms B and plays Brown Bear.]